valkey-io/valkey-doc/docs/reference/eviction/index.md

 * The gray band are objects that were not evicted.
 * The green band are objects that were added.

 In a theoretical LRU implementation we expect that, among the old keys, the first half will be expired.
-The Redis LRU algorithm will instead only *probabilistically* expire the older keys.
+The Valkey LRU algorithm will instead only *probabilistically* expire the older keys.

 As you can see Redis OSS 3.0 does a better job with 5 samples compared to Redis OSS 2.8, however most objects that are among the latest accessed are still retained by Redis OSS 2.8.
 Using a sample size of 10 in Redis OSS 3.0 the approximation is very close to the theoretical performance of Redis OSS 3.0.